-Tension is the expectation that something bad is going to happen, but it’s not actually happening.
-It’s the ‘expectation’ that if you think of Jurassic park in one of the scenes where the bus is at the edges of the cliff but nothing’s happened yet they’re just sitting there kind of wavering that’s tension because you’re waiting if the bus gonna go this way or that way but you don’t know yet but it’s super tense.
+Tension is the expectation that something bad is going to happen.
+The bad thing is not actually happening, but the reader expects it to at any moment.
+Think about Jurassic Park.
+In one scene, the bus is at the edge of a cliff, but they haven’t fallen over; they’re just sitting there, kind of wavering.
+That’s tension because you’re waiting to see if the bus will go this way or that way.
+You don’t know what the outcome will be, making the scene super tense.

-And so one is the ‘expectation of something bad’ and that’s tension and the other is the ‘bad thing is happening right now’ and that’s conflict.
-This is really important to our writing because we have to manage that to get that story arc.
+So. tension is the “expectation of something bad,” and conflict is the “bad thing is happening right now.”
+This distinction is really important to our writing because we have to manage both to create a story arc.

-What do we have to do to figure this out and how do we gauge this?
+What do we have to do to figure this out, and how do we gauge this?
 Pay attention to the story arc.
-Clearly, the key scenes, the inciting incident plot point one, the midpoint plot point two, and the climax have to have the most tension and conflict and the climax must have the most.
-If you have another scene prior to a climax that has more attention and more conflict your climax is going to be a letdown.
+Clearly, the key scenes, the inciting incident, plot point one, midpoint, plot point two, and climax, have to have more tension and conflict than other scenes, and the climax must have the most.
+If another scene in the story has more tension and conflict than your climax, then your climax is going to be a letdown.

-You need to pay attention to the key scenes and particularly to the climax better be the biggest whammy.
-This is when having a tool really helps because this is a lot to manage.
-We’re going to go through this, we’re going to look at it and then we have to evaluate how well we’re following that story arc.
+You need to pay attention to the key scenes; in particular, the climax better have the biggest bang.
+This is when having a tool like StoryCoach really helps because this is a lot to manage.

-When you’ve done that for every scene you can look for a pattern and you can see “Wow I had five scenes in a row that had no tension and no conflict”.
-That’s a place where the reader’s gonna skim and if it’s that long they’re probably gonna put your book down and not come back to it.
+When you’ve done that for every scene, you can look for a pattern and see, “Wow, I had five scenes in a row that had no tension and no conflict.”
+That’s a place where the reader’s going to skim, and if it’s that long, they’re probably going to put your book down and not come back to it.

-The guideline is, there should be tension in every single scene and maybe not your final scene where you’re just closing it off and you know if it’s a romance and the lovers walk happily into the sunset that’s fine.
+The rule of thumb is that there should be tension in every single scene—except, maybe, your final scene, where you’re just closing the story off.
+For example, if it’s a romance and the lovers walk happily into the sunset, that’s fine.

-But up until that very final scene, there must be tension but there doesn’t need to be conflict in every scene.
-And so with conflict, you’re looking for ‘how much’ and is there a breather for the reader in between’ so that you know they can process what’s happened in the story.
+Up until that very final scene, there must be tension, but there doesn’t need to be conflict in every scene.
+With conflict, you want to make sure there are breathers every now and then so readers can process what’s happened in the story.

 It’s a big job but totally worth it because, without tension, a reader’s not getting to the end of the book.
-We’re gonna look at all of our scenes again and folks you don’t have to do this all every 38 times but again when you’re going through this is a very important thing to look at and resolve your conflict and your tension and make sure that it’s following the story arc which is the most important goal here because we really got to make sure that you’re creating the book that people want again and again again.
+So, make sure that tension is present in all of your scenes and that your conflict and tension follow the story arc.
+This is the most important goal here because you want to create a book that people will want to read again and again.

-Thank you for joining us today and if you enjoy this episode, please share and invite your friends and let us know what you learned from it.
+If you enjoyed this chapter, please share it with your friends and let us know what you learned from it.